-Blood Blister in the mouth are a common occurrence.
-This can be coupled with blood blister on lip or a blood blister on the tongue.
+Blood blisters in the mouth are a common occurrence.
+This can be coupled with a blood blister on my lip or a blood blister on the tongue.
 This could be due to a broken tooth, a broken crown, or a damaged filling requiring attention.

-There can also be a sudden blood blister in the mouth with no pain, which can be a significant occurrence and needs to be checked by a dentist at Smile4ever Family Dental Clinic.
+There can also be a sudden blood blister in mouth no pain, which can be a significant occurrence and needs to be checked by a dentist at Smile4ever Family Dental Clinic.

 Accidentally, cheek biting may lead to a sore inside it, and what if it accumulates blood in it after a few hours?
 Sounds scary, doesn’t it?
-Don’t fret about it if the roof of your mouth or insides of your cheek has a blood blister on it.
+Don’t fret about it if the roof of your mouth or insides of your cheek has a red blister in mouth.
 They may look intimidating but go away as time proceeds.

 Having a blood-filled blister in the mouth is uncomfortable, painful and looks off.
 The leading reason behind the emergence of this soft tissue is trauma or an accident.
 But, if the condition is recurrent, it may indicate something else, a more grave issue like an infection.
 Let’s discuss this in detail.